romanrabodzei/Github-Certification-Preparation/GitHub Foundations.md

 </details>

 ---
-Q:What are the benefits of a decentralized version control system (DVCS)?
+Q: What are the benefits of a decentralized version control system (DVCS)?
 <details><summary>Show the answer</summary><p>

 - **Faster performance**